b3ni/pymcm/README.md

 pip install pymcm
 ```

-If you install lxml from pip, will install the packages:
+If you install lxml from pip, you must install the following packages on Ubuntu.:

 ```bash
 sudo apt-get install libxml2-dev libxslt-dev